petezh/peterzhang.me/_notes/cs61c.md

 In **dynamically linked libraries**, libraries are seprate fromt he program, reducing disk pace and send time; but it adds time overhead and complexity.

+Summary:

+Compiler
+• Its output may contain pseudoinstructions.
+• People sometimes do this stage by hand for optimization.
+• It deals with the syntax of C.
+• It deals with the semantics (i.e. meaning) of C.
+• Input file suffix is .c.
+• Output file suffix is .s

+Assembler
+• Its output is two information tables.
+• Its input may contain pseudoinstructions.
+• Its output is true assembly only.
+• It reads directives.
+• It replaces pseudoinstructions.
+• Its output is an object file.
+• Its output is machine language.
+• This stage makes two passes over its input.
+• Input file suffix is .s.
+• Output file suffix is .o.

+Linker
+• Its input is object code files (among other things).
+• Its input is information tables (among other things).
+• Its output is an executable.
+• One of its jobs is to take the text segments from .o files and concatenate them together.
+• One of its jobs is to take the code segments from .o files and concatenate them together.
+• Input file suffix is .o.
+• Typical output file is a.out.
+• It is often called the ‘bottleneck’ of the development process.
+• Its job is to read the relocation table.
+• Its job is to resolve references and fill in the absolute addresses.

+Loader
+• Its input is executable code.
+• Its output is a fully running program.
+• Typical input file is a.out.
+• This job is typically part of the operating system.
+• It creates a new address space for the program large enough to hold text and data segments.
+• It copies instructions into its address space.
+• It initializes machine registers.
+• It sets the PC.

 # SDS

 Almost every processor is a synchronous digital system.
 All operations and communication is coordinated by a central clock.
 All values are represented by a finite set of values (unlock analog circuits, which represent continuous ranges of values).
 Wires can take on 0 or 1 values via voltage.
 Binary representation is reliable and scalable; simply AND, OR, and NOT can represent all discrete functions.
 Adder logic can be implemented with xor gates